-Benedict Institute was founded by the American Baptist Home Mission Society in 1870 for the training of black Baptist ministers and teachers.
-Benedict was named for Rhode Island abolitionist Stephen Benedict and renamed Benedict College in 1894.
-Dr. J. J. Starks became the first black president in 1929.
-In 1937, a branch of the NAACP was started on the campus.
-The campus has several historic buildings including: Morgan Hall (1885), Pratt Hall (1902), Duckett Hall (1925), Antisdel Chapel (1932) and Starks Center (1937).
+The American Baptist Home Mission Society established Benedict Institute in 1870 for the training of black Baptist ministers and teachers.
+Named in honor of Rhode Island abolitionist Stephen Benedict, the institute became known as Benedict College in 1894.
+Dr. John Jacob Starks was named the college’s first Black president in 1929.
+Students established a college NAACP chapter in 1937 to support a nationwide campaign against lynching.
+The Benedict College campus boasts several historic buildings including: Morgan Hall (1885), Pratt Hall (1902), Duckett Hall (1925), Antisdel Chapel (1932) and Starks Center (1937).

 KEYWORDS: NATIONAL REGISTER, NAACP, MORGAN HALL, PRATT HALL, DUCKETT HALL, ANTISDEL CHAPEL, COLUMBIA, RICHLAND COUNTY